 In this bilingual text, the English version appears directly below the Russian text, so it’s easy to switch between the two.
 Each word is translated directly below its Russian version, so you can not only put together the meaning of the sentence but also know what role each and every word plays in its construction.

 If you can’t get enough Russian short stories, “Chekhov Bilingual” is for you.

-This edition contains eight pieces by noted playwright and short story writer, Anton Chekhov.
+This edition contains eight pieces by the noted playwright and short story writer Anton Chekhov.
 The works compiled here include his popular “The Little Trilogy” and an excerpt from the play “The Seagull.”

 There’s also some information on Chekhov himself written in both languages, describing his life and eccentricities for anyone curious about the mind behind the literature.